o-sapov/guidelines/_guidelines-dev/02-shared/01-sharedstructuralelements/01-shareddocumentelements.md

 {% include desc elem="music" %}

-A document with {% include link elem="music" %} as root element provides music notation markup without metadata, and could serve embedding MEI within other kinds of markup, e.g. TEI (see {% include link id ="tei" %}).
+A document with {% include link elem="music" %} as root element provides music notation markup without metadata, and could serve embedding MEI within other kinds of markup, e.g. TEI (see {% include link id="tei" %}).

 The below example shows the basic structure of an MEI file with {% include link elem="music" %} as root element.
 Basically this already represents a valid MEI file, although without any contents: